US says attack on Saudi oil site was an Iranian ‘act of war’

 Eighteen drones and seven cruise missiles were launched in the assault, Al-Malki said, with three missiles failing to make their targets.
 He said the cruise missiles had a range of 700 kilometers (435 miles), meaning they could not have been fired from inside Yemen.

-“This is the kind of weapon the Iranian regime and the Iranian IRGC are using against the civilian object and facilities infrastructure,” Al-Malki said, using an acronym for Iran’s Revolutionary Guard.
+“This is the kind of weapon the Iranian regime and the Iranian IRGC are using against the civilian object and facilities infrastructure,” Al-Malki said, referring to Iran’s Revolutionary Guard.
 He added: “This attack did not originate from Yemen, despite Iran’s best effort to make it appear so.”

 Pompeo, who landed in Saudi Arabia shortly after the news conference, took a harder line, telling reporters: “The Saudis were the nation that was attacked.
 It was on their soil.
 It was an act of war against them directly.”